ropensci/rixpress/README.md

 one, feel free to open an issue first to discuss your idea.
 For detailed instructions, refer to `CONTRIBUTING.md` for instructions on how to contribute.

+## Scope

+Please refer to the vignette titled “Scope and Roadmap” to learn more about what `{rixpress}` will and will not support.